 However, their intelligence means that they are known to get bored on occasion and cause mischief!
 Keeping your dog entertained can be an excellent way to prevent naughty behavior.

-Early socialization is extremely important to the Labradoodle – this allows for early expectations of behaviour to be set.
+Early socialization is extremely important for dogs – this allows for early expectations of behaviour to be set.